On Writing

 I am increasingly interested in short stories, but I don’t have anything ready to share yet in that department.

 Outside the world of the written word, I love the Legend of Zelda (Breath of the Wild and Twilight Princess are in the fabric of my soul) and Okami (if you cut open my brain, you’d see Shiranui).
 I learned how to play DnD from Critical Role and run a campaign for my fellow graduate students (our group is called PhDnD — get it?).
-These have a clear influence on my work.

 Nonfiction

 In nonfiction I gravitate toward the scientific.
 Big surprise, right?
 Favorites in these categories include Braiding Sweetgrass and The Serviceberry (Robin Wall Kimmerer), Poverty by America (Matthew Desmond), and An Indigenous Peoples’ History of the United States (Roxanne Dunbar-Ortiz).
 I think everyone should read these.
+One day I’ll write something about zoonotic disease.

-I do not currently write nonfiction, but I toy with the idea of ecologically-minded personal essays.
 If past lives exist, I’m pretty sure I was a saber-tooth cat at some point.

 procrastinating housework concept art for WHILE I AM ALIVE